Jim Crow Museum

 Ms. Hamer knew suffering.
 She lived most of her life in stifling poverty, working as a field worker at age six.
 Without her knowledge or consent, she was sterilized in 1961 by a White doctor as a part of Mississippi's plan to reduce the number of poor Blacks in the state.
 In 1963, after being charged with disorderly conduct for refusing to go along with a restaurant's "Whites only" policy, she was beaten savagely by the police.
 She was refused medical treatment and, consequently, was permanently disabled.
 On at least one occasion a shooter tried to kill her; Ms. Hammer received constant death threats.

 Fannie Lou Hamer is probably best known for co-founding the Mississippi Freedom Democratic Party (MFDP).
 Under Jim Crow, African Americans in Mississippi risked their jobs and lives trying to vote.
 In 1964, the MDFP challenged the all-White Mississippi delegation to the Democratic National Convention by demanding to be seated.
 There was high drama and Ms. Hamer spoke in front of the Credentials Committee in a televised proceeding that reached millions of viewers.
-Ms. Hamer — the granddaughter of slaves and a sharecropper herself with only six years of formal education (the school term was only four months a year) — spoke with power and conviction.
+Ms. Hamer — the granddaughter of enslaved grandparents and a sharecropper herself with only six years of formal education (the school term was only four months a year) — spoke with power and conviction.
 In her own way, she is as elegant as Reverend King.

 From 1968 to 1971, Ms. Hamer was a member of the Democratic National Committee for Mississippi; this fact alone represented great progress for Mississippi.
 She ran unsuccessfully for the Mississippi Senate in 1971, and successfully for delegate to the Democratic National Convention of 1972.
 Ms. Hamer died in 1977, suffering from breast cancer, diabetes, and heart problems.
 On her tombstone are these words, "I'm sick and tired of being sick and tired."

 Septima Poinsette Clark is sometimes called the Grandmother of the Civil Rights Movement.
-For at least a half-century, this daughter of a slave worked for the causes of universal literacy, women’s rights, and civil rights, especially the right to vote.
+For at least a half-century, this daughter of an enslaved worked for the causes of universal literacy, women’s rights, and civil rights, especially the right to vote.
 She was an influential teacher and leader in South Carolina from the 1930s to the 1980s, and a pioneer in the areas of citizenship education and interracial coalition building.

 Ms. Clark began her teaching career at a Black public school on John's Island and, in 1918, she accepted a teaching post at Avery Institute.
 That year, she was instrumental in obtaining about 20,000 signatures on a petition to have Black teachers hired by the Charleston County School District.
 Ms. Clark was a central figure and architect of a 1945 court case that forced the Columbia Public School System to make Black and White teachers' salaries equal.
 In 1956, South Carolina passed a statute prohibiting city employees from joining civil rights organizations, and Ms. Clark was fired by the Charleston school board for her refusal to resign from the NAACP.